dvudd/CI_PP3/README.md

 $ python3 run.py

 ```
-Note: If you are using windows you need to install curses:
+Note: If you are using Windows, you need to install curses:
 ```sh
 $ pip install windows-curses
 ```
 ## Credits
+During development, I used a mix of YouTube tutorials and the official Python documentation to learn and troubleshoot the code.
 ### Documentation and Tutorials
 - [Python Documentation](https://docs.python.org/3/library/curses.html)
     - [isprintable](https://docs.python.org/3/library/stdtypes.html?highlight=isprintable#str.isprintable)